Polyamory: Anti-discrimination law

 People in polyamorous relationships sometimes receive punishment at work when they are open about their relationships.

 In 2010, Ann Tweedy, a legal scholar, argued that polyamory could be considered a sexual orientation under existing United States law.
 This argument was opposed by Christian Keese, who wrote in 2016 that advocating a "sexual orientation model of polyamory is likely to reduce the complexity and transformative potential of poly intimacies," while also limiting the reach and scope of possible litigation, obstructing the ability of poly activists to form alliances with other groups, and increasing the possibility that poly activists will have to settle for legal solutions which are "exclusive and reproductive of a culture of privilege".

 In March 2023, the city of Somerville, Massachusetts passed an ordinance prohibiting discrimination against polyamorous people in employment and policing.

 In April 2024, Oakland City Council passed legislation banning discrimination based on family and relationship structure in businesses, civil services, and housing.

 In May 2024, Berkeley, California passed a law banning discrimination on the basis of relationship and family structure in businesses, city services, and housing.

+In February 2026, Olympia, Washington's city council members voted unanimously to add "diverse family and relationship structures" to the city’s antidiscrimination law and its unfair housing practices law.

+In March 2026, Portland, Oregon passed an ordinance protecting polyamorous people and households with multiple partners from discrimination in public accommodation, jobs, and housing.

+Also in March 2026, West Hollywood, California added family or relationship structure as a protected class there.

+In September 2026, Seattle, Washington passed a bill that extended protection to both non-monogamous people and multigenerational households.